 Yes, it is very satisfying to buy a full case of wine and to slug those 12 bottles into the racks in your cellar.
 But you might find that you’ll learn more--and find more enjoyment overall--in trying one bottle each of 6 different wines that are new to you.

-Similarly, if you are an experienced lover of Burgundy and Bordeaux who is now feeling the pinch, you should ask yourself: How much will I learn by buying and tasting yet another bottle of Pommard or Pomerol?
+Similarly, if you are an experienced lover of Burgundy and Bordeaux who is now feeling the pinch (or fearing a pinch), you should ask yourself: How much will I learn by buying and tasting yet another bottle of Pommard or Pomerol?
 Wouldn’t I learn more and perhaps have even more fun (for half as much money) by taking a first test drive of a top Xinomavro from Greece, or by getting up to speed on the marvelous Mencia grape from Spain’s Bierzo region?

-Renting a villa and taking a high-end wine tour of Tuscany would be fantastic.
+Renting a villa and taking a high-end wine tour of Tuscany would be fantastic (if the European Union would let you in at some point).
 But isn’t there a chance that you’d learn more and have more fun--adding everything up at the end--if you cut your costs by making four weekend trips to relax in an inn and checking out wineries within driving distance of your home?

 You’ll need to answer questions like these for yourself.
 But I can say with certainty that there’s a lot to learn in wine for relatively little money, and that most people find the process of discovery deeply satisfying.
 Tasting a great Barolo that rings up for $100 per bottle is satisfying too, I’ll grant you.
 But this sort of satisfaction has always involved a tinge of guilt for those of us who aren’t filthy rich, whereas spotting an affordable but under-appreciated wine on its rise to prominence is an unalloyed pleasure.